datacarpentry/python-ecology-lesson/episodes/08-working-with-sql.md

 cur.execute('SELECT species FROM species WHERE taxa="Bird"')
 cur.fetchone()

-#Be sure to close the connection.
+# Be sure to close the connection
 con.close()
 ```